camlab-ethz/jaxFlowSim/README.md

 # jaxFlowSim

 jaxFlowSim is a differentiable 1D-haemodynamics solver.
+This code was written during the course of the thesis "On differentiable simulations of haemodynamic systems" and the corresponding document can be found [here](https://github.com/DiegoRenner/On-fast-simulations-of-cardiac-function).

+In order to run the code install the dependencies as described in the dependencies section below.
+To define your own network architecture you refer to the json structure section below for an example on how to define a network strucutre in  json file.
 The repo is split into demos, parsing scripts, plotting scripts, a results folder, the source code, and test scripts.
 Check below for more on each of these.

+## Dependencies

 The depencies can be installed by running
 ```